Ideal Thermostat Settings for Winter

 Turn the Thermostat Down

-When you’re away from home for long periods of time, or even just while you’re sleeping, setting your thermostat back 7 to 10 degrees on its temperature settings can make a big difference on your home’s heating bills, helping cut household heating costs by up to 10 percent.
+When you’re away from home for long periods of time, or even just while you’re sleeping, setting your thermostat back 7 to 10 degrees on temperature settings can make a big difference on your home’s heating bills, helping cut household heating costs by up to 10 percent.
 Not only will you save money, but you’ll also be doing your part to help conserve energy.

 Do Not Shut off the System Completely